 Only in Kauai

 Kauai has a unique identity that sets it apart from the other Hawaiian Islands.
-Get to know Kauai with these unique free things to do.
+Get to know the island with these unique things to do for free.

 Grove Farm Train Day

 The Grove Farm Train Day is a family-friendly event takes place on the second Thursday of every month.
 Visitors can hop on a steam-powered locomotive and follow the historical sugar plantation route in Grove Farm.